FAFSA School Code: 041329

 - Letters will only be accepted in hard copy format with signature.
 NO emailed letters will be accepted.

-- The student shall maintain a 95% or higher cumulative attendance rate.
+- The student shall maintain a 95% or higher cumulative attendance rate (no more than 80 absent hours).

-- The student shall maintain a cumulative GPA of 90% or higher.
+- The student shall maintain a cumulative GPA of 90% or higher (written/practical).

-- Salon shadowing shall be scheduled/completed after earning a minimum of 900 hours.
+- Salon shadowing shall be scheduled/completed after earning a minimum of 900 clock hours.

 - All required shadowing documents must be turned in to receive credit.

-- Complete Portfolio Project and Resume as assigned.
+- The student shall complete a Portfolio Project and Resume as assigned.

-- The student shall have no violations of school policies that result in an Advisory Report, probation or suspension.
-Such violations shall exclude the student from receiving scholarship awards.
+- The student shall have no violation(s) of school policies that result in an Advisory Report, probation, or suspension.
+Such violations shall exclude the student from receiving any portion of the scholarship awards even if all qualifications were met.

-- All requirements must be met in order to be eligible for the scholarship available for each award period.
+- All requirements must be met to be eligible for the scholarship.

 Other Scholarship Options